thammit/mail/README.md

  - site-identifier
  - send-per-cycle

-The first one (site-identifier) is the identifier of the site configuration where mail can find its recipient sources configuration.
+The first one (site-identifier) is the identifier of the site configuration where MAIL can find its recipient sources configuration.
 You can find it inside the TYPO3 sites module under the "General" tab.

 The second (send-per-cycle) determine how many mails should be sent per cycle.